node-red/raspbian-deb-package/README.md

 ### node-red-deb-pack.sh

+The deb package version number is set at the top of this script.
+Edit as necessary.
+For example

+    VER=0.12.2

 Next run this script - it also cleans up the crud just to be sure... then packs all the files and unpacks them into a directory in `/tmp/`

 It then moves files from `/usr/local/...` to `/usr/...`  as required for pre-installed applications, and adds the necessary `DEBIAN/control` file.

-Finally it builds the actual deb file - moves it back to the `/home/pi` directory and then runs `lintian` to report all the violations.
+Finally it builds the actual deb file - moves it back in to the `/home/pi` directory and then runs `lintian` to report all the violations.

 Don't worry - there are loads ! so to trim then down to what I consider actually relevant try running